Love Yourself First

 Be mindful of the things that you say to yourself.
 Notice how often you criticize your own efforts and stop doing it!
 When you hear yourself say things like, “I’ll never be able to finish this class,” or “I am too slow to run a 5K,” try to turn those into more optimistic thoughts.
 Praise yourself for whatever you are able to do, and try not to focus so much on what you haven’t done.

 Setting boundaries and saying no to things that you don’t really want to do goes a long way toward self-love.
 In a sense, you are being a good parent to yourself by limiting how much you have to do, and saving your energy for things that bring you joy.

 Love Your Flaws

 Whether it be emotional or physical flaws, know that they are part of you for a reason.
 Understand that your flaws show where you have been and made you who you are.
 Embrace these parts of yourself and know that they are part of what makes you a unique and valuable human being.

 If you’re like most people, you are probably thinking “but I don’t love my flaws.”
 You probably have a list of body parts you would change if you could and you can’t possibly imagine loving them.
-That’s why I am so excited to introduce my friend Lauren McAulay, an incredible body love coach and my own personal ambassador of self-love.
+That’s why I am so excited to introduce my friend Lauren McAulay, an incredible body love and intuitive eating coach and my own personal ambassador of self-love.